Skip navigation

-Housing cooperatives are widespread throughout Uruguay, extending from the capital, Montevideo, and its surrounding metropolitan area to small towns in the interior of the country.
+Housing cooperatives are widespread throughout Uruguay, extending from the capital, Montevideo to small towns throughout the country.
 The key drivers behind this development have been the principles of cooperation, active participation, direct democracy, and the presence of a supportive legal framework and public financing.

-As at 2022, Uruguay has a quantitative housing deficit, estimated to be between 50,000 and 60,000 housing units.
+As at 2022, Uruguay’s housing deficit is between 50,000 and 60,000 housing units.
 The Ministry of Housing and Land Use Planning is responsible for the corresponding policies.
 The country’s total permanent housing stock is slightly over 1.1 million, while the total population is less than 3.5 million.

 The state implemented various programs to address this issue, which are now consolidated under the Directorate of Social and Urban Integration.
 These programs include Neighborhood Improvement, relocations, and a mitigation program known as “Plan Juntos” (Plan Together).